orangutanemoji/asdr-report-to-xml/README.md

 On the initial run, the required libraries can be installed by setting `FIRST_RUN` to True.

 File locations are referenced in relation to `asdr-report-to-xml.ipynb`.
-The location for the repository's test data set in the script with `asdr_filename = 'DVO/ASDR.csv'`
+The location for the input file can be set in the script with `asdr_filename = 'DVO/ASDR.csv'`

 There are still some edge cases that the script does not support, but it will assign most of the points.